Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 If our ledger was secured using encryption, there would always be a way to decrypt it, meaning the ledger could still be altered illicitly.

 Instead, the blockchain uses hashing, which is similar to encryption but with key differences.

+### What is Hashing?

+Hashing is a mathematical formula that turns a message into a fixed-length hash code by passing it through a hash function.

+Unlike encryption, hashing produces an output of the same length regardless of input size, and it is a one-way function, making it infeasible to reverse.

+For example, hashing "123" and "abc" both produce outputs with the same number of characters.

+You can try the SHA-256 hash algorithm demo linked in the course resources.
+Typing any message generates a 64-character hash that changes with every input.

+The source code for SHA-256 is also available for review.